Leukostasis: Epidemiology

 The incidence and prevalence of hyperleukocytosis and leukostasis vary depending on the form of leukemia.
 Hyperleukocytosis is common in chronic myelogenous leukemia and chronic lymphocytic leukemia, but leukostasis rarely occurs.
-Similarly, the incidence of hyperleukocytosis in people with acute lymphoblastic leukemia is between 10 and 30% but rarely does this progress to symptomatic leukostasis.
-The incidence of hyperleukocytosis in acute myeloid leukemia (AML) ranges between 5-20% but leukostasis is less common than hyperleukocytosis in this population; leukostasis tends to occur more often in people with AML with monocytic features.
+Similarly, the incidence of hyperleukocytosis in people with acute lymphoblastic leukemia is between 10–30% but rarely does this progress to symptomatic leukostasis.
+The incidence of hyperleukocytosis in acute myeloid leukemia (AML) ranges between 5–20% but leukostasis is less common than hyperleukocytosis in this population; leukostasis tends to occur more often in people with AML with monocytic features.